shoplineapp/sl-express/README.md

 1. Install [Homebrew](https://brew.sh/) on your machine
 2. Install docker via Homebrew `brew cask install docker`
-3. Go into the `example/basic` directory on your terminal and build a docker image `docker build --tag=test-app .`
+3. Go into the `example/basic` directory on your terminal and build a docker image by `docker build --tag=test-app .`
-4. Create a docker container `docker run -p 3000:3000 test-app`
+4. Create a docker container by `docker run -p 3000:3000 test-app`
 5. Open your browser and go to http://localhost:3000
 6. Run `ctrl+c` to stop the container.
 You can check all the containers you have with `docker ps -a`
 7. `docker rm <CONTAINER_ID>` to remove the container